 What Are the Egress Window Regulations in Florida?

 Florida's building code is detailed in what is and is not acceptable for egress windows.
 Use the following language as a general explainer and double-check the official state codebook for official directives.

 To qualify as an emergency escape and rescue opening under Florida codes, your egress windows need to have a minimum opening of 5.7 square feet in general, with that reduced to a mere 5 square feet for grade floor windows—that is, windows with a sill less than 3.6ft above or below a level ground floor.

-For replacement windows, this requirement is reduced by 5%, making the measurements for general windows and grade floor openings 5.42 square feet and 4.75 square feet, respectively.
+This requirement is reduced by 5% for replacement windows, making the measurements for general windows and grade floor openings 5.42 square feet and 4.75 square feet, respectively.

 2) Minimum Opening Height and Width

-Escape and rescue openings under Florida building code must open to a height of at least two feet for new installations, or 22.8 inches for replacements.
-The net clear width, on the other hand, must be 20 inches or 19 inches for new or replacement installations.
+Escape and rescue openings under Florida building code must open to a height of at least two feet for new installations or 22.8 inches for replacements.
+On the other hand, the net clear width must be 20 inches or 19 inches for new or replacement installations.

 It’s important to take these two codes separately; if you merely meet the minimum height and the minimum width, you’ll end up with an opening area of 3.3 square feet—well short of the requirements for any egress opening.
-Either height or width or both must be larger than their individual minimums to meet the opening area minimum.
+Either height or width (or both) must be larger than their individual minimums to meet the outlined requirements from the state of Florida.

-There are other concerns to keep in mind if you’re installing an egress window, beyond simple window measurements.
+There are other requirements to keep in mind for installing an egress window than just the product measurements.

-Operation parameters are also laid out in the Florida building code.
-To qualify as egress windows, your windows must be operational from the inside without tools, keys, or special knowledge; if a normal person couldn’t escape through the window in an emergency without having ever seen it before, with nothing but his or her bare hands, it doesn’t meet code.
+Additionally, to qualify as egress windows, the installed products must be operational from the inside without additional tools, keys, or special knowledge.
+In plain language, if a normal person couldn’t escape through the window in an emergency without seeing it beforehand, it doesn’t meet the code.